R72279A/R72279A-login-logout-signup-contact-with-yadu-in-django.github.io/README.md

 Step 2 :- Open your Pawershell window and type pip install Django.
 Step 3 :- Check the virdion of your django to check type :- django-admin --version.
 Step 4 :- Make sure that your Django must be 3.2.3.
-Step 5 :- Now go to the folder were you extracted this code & press Shift + Left Click This will open your Pawer Shell Window
+Step 5 :- Now go to the folder were you extracted this code & press Shift + Right Click This will open your Pawer Shell Window
            on this folder.
 Step 6 :- Now type " python manage.py migrate " in the Pawer Shell.
 Step 7 :- Now type " python manage.py makemigrations " in the Pawer Shell.